Hafiz-Tanzeel-Shamshad/Spotify-UI-Clone-Project/README.md

 # 🎵 Spotify Clone

 A simple and responsive **Spotify UI Clone** built using **HTML** and **CSS**.

-This project replicates the look and feel of the Spotify web player with a clean, dark-themed UI and modern design.
+This project replicates the look and feel of the Spotify web player with a clean, dark-themed UI and modern design, featuring:

+- Sidebar navigation
+- Music cards
+- Playback controls
+- Responsive layout for different screen sizes

 ---